MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ```

 **For Q# programs only**
-* Only one *.qs file in a project can have an `@EntryPoint()` defined.
+* Only one *.qs file in a Q# project can have an `@EntryPoint()` defined.
 * The *.qs file with the `@EntryPoint()` definition can be located at any level below the manifest file.
-* Any operation or function that is cached from a *.qs file anywhere in the project displays in predictive text in VS Code.
+* Any operation or function that is cached from a *.qs file anywhere in the Q# project displays in predictive text in VS Code.
 * If the namespace for a selected operation or function hasn't been added yet, VS Code automatically adds the necessary `open` statement.

 ## Steps for creating a Q# project

-1. In the VS Code file explorer, right-click the folder you want to use for the project root folder and select **Create Q# project**, or open the folder and select **View > Command Palette > Q#: Create a Q# project...**.
+1. In the VS Code file explorer, right-click the folder you want to use for the Q# project root folder and select **Create Q# project**, or open the folder and select **View > Command Palette > Q#: Create a Q# project...**.
 1. VS Code creates a minimal *qsharp.json* manifest file in the folder, and adds a `/src` folder with a `Main.qs` template file.
 1. Edit the manifest file as needed.
 See [Manifest file examples](#manifest-file-examples).
 1. Add and organize your Q# source files under the `/src` folder.
-1. If you are accessing the project from a Python program or Jupyter Notebook, set the [root folder path](#defining-the-project-folder-python-and-jupyter-notebook-programs) using `qsharp.init`.
+1. If you are accessing the Q# project from a Python program or Jupyter Notebook, set the [root folder path](#defining-the-project-folder-python-and-jupyter-notebook-programs) using `qsharp.init`.
 This example assumes your program is in the same folder as the root folder of the Q# project:

     ```python
     qsharp.init(project_root = './Teleportation_project')